twbs/bootstrap/docs/layout/grid.md

 Using our built-in grid Sass variables and maps, it's possible to completely customize the predefined grid classes.
 Change the number of tiers, the media query dimensions, and the container widths—then recompile.

+### Columns and gutters

+The number of grid columns and their horizontal padding (aka, gutters) can be modified via Sass variables. `$grid-columns` is used to generate the widths (in percent) of each individual column while `$grid-gutter-width` is divided evenly across `padding-left` and `padding-right` for the column gutters.

+{% highlight scss %}
+$grid-columns: 12;
+$grid-gutter-width: 30px;
+{% endhighlight %}

+### Grid tiers

-For example, if you wanted just three grid tiers, you'd update the `$grid-breakpoints` and `$container-max-widths` to something like this:
+Moving beyond the columns themselves, you may also customize the number of grid tiers.
+If you wanted just three grid tiers, you'd update the `$grid-breakpoints` and `$container-max-widths` to something like this:

 {% highlight scss %}
 $grid-breakpoints: (